One School

 What we do?

-To bridge this gap and give children from disadvantaged families and under-served communities a brighter future, CooperVision, OneSight EssilorLuxottica, African Eye Institute (AEI), Berkeley Vision, and Peek Vision launched a South African joint initiative — “One School at a Time” (OSaaT), part of the Berkeley Vision global program — conducting eye screenings, ensuring necessary referrals, and providing free spectacles as needed to children in South African schools.
+To bridge this gap and give children from disadvantaged families and under-served communities a brighter future, CooperVision, OneSight EssilorLuxottica, African Eye Institute (AEI), and Berkeley Vision Cure, launched a South African joint initiative — “One School at a Time” (OSaaT), part of the Berkeley Vision global programme — conducting eye screenings, ensuring necessary referrals, and providing free spectacles as needed to children in KwaZulu-Natal schools.
 This initiative aims to upscale, accelerate and expand access to eye health services to reach more children in more locations, break down barriers to services, and introduce children to healthy habits that can last a lifetime.

 The OSaaT initiative was introduced in 2021.
 During that time, the partners brought free vision screening, eye examinations, and spectacles to children in need at 11 KwaZulu-Natal schools in underrepresented communities.